Alex6Crbt/XChroma/README.md

 - **sequence.py:** Defines programmable light sequences used during experiments.
 - **assets/images:** Contains the logo and screenshot images.

-## Development

-- **Setting Up a Development Environment:**
-  1. Clone the repository and install dependencies.
-  2. Use your preferred Python IDE or text editor.
-  3. Modify `sequence.py` and update `main.py` to add new experimental protocols or analysis routines.

-- **Testing:**
-  (Include any unit tests or instructions for testing if available.)

 ## Contributing

 Contributions are welcome!
 To contribute: